This post may contain affiliate links.

 Being a much older diesel coach and based on our pre-purchase RV inspection, we knew when we bought this RV ‘as is’ for $25K (the original price on the lot was $50K) that it would need some work.
 Fortunately, after a few years of RVing, being a handy guy, and doing many RV factory tours, I felt confident enough to do most of the work myself.

 This includes our Ultimate RV Makeover – you can read all about our off-grid RV renovation and also watch the 8-part YouTube video series here.

 Drum roll please…

-In the 30 months we owned this coach, we spent over $24,000 dollars on RV repairs and maintenance!
-That comes to $800 per month.
-Ouch.
-Keep in mind that I did most of the RV repairs myself DIY-style.
-If we had paid an RV repair shop, say $120 per hour, the total would have been many thousands of dollars higher.
+In the 30 months we owned this coach, we spent over $24,000 on RV repairs and maintenance!
+That is an average of $800 per month.
+OUCH!
+Remember that I did most of the RV repairs myself, DIY-style.
+If we had paid an RV repair shop rate of $120 per hour, the total would have been many thousands of dollars higher.
 One repair alone – the diesel fuel pump – accounted for around $9,000.
-And it’s the only rig we have not had a RV extended warranty on, to help cover big and unexpected repair costs.
+And it’s the only rig we have not had an RV extended warranty on to help cover big and unexpected repair costs.

 Maintenance & RV repair costs of our part time RVs

 2019 Casita Freedom Deluxe – towable travel trailer

 Our Casita was a great tiny RV with virtually no issues in the 16 months we owned it.
 We had an extended warranty for it, which cost around $2k, but we never used it.
 About half of the warranty cost was refunded when we sold the Casita.

 The only two minor and inexpensive repairs were a water tank leak that I fixed myself with JB Weld and the replacement of a few broken rivets.
 The water tank leak was caused by super high water pressure at a campground on our first trip.
 This could have easily been avoided if I’d brought my water pressure regulator!